Alethenyx/icorpa-compendium/README.md

 # icorpa-compendium
 # Alethenyx ICORPA Compendium (Alpha v0.9)

-Alethenyx provides high-fidelity, high-entropy empirical data anchors for enterprise LLM alignment and fine-tuning.
+Alethenyx provides high-fidelity, high-entropy empirical data anchors developed for internal LLM alignment and proprietary research.

-## Enterprise-Grade Data Integrity
+## Technical Integrity
-This repository hosts the official SHA-256 cryptographic manifest for the ICORPA dataset.
-We provide these hashes to allow corporate partners to verify data provenance and ensure zero-tamper delivery.
+This repository will serve as the cryptographic verification layer for the ICORPA dataset.
+We provide these protocols to allow potential partners to verify data provenance and ensure zero-tamper delivery.

 ### COMPENDIUM STATE (Updated: 14 Feb 2026)
 * **Verified Corpus:** 350,000+ Synchronized Anchors